 It is a new experience for you and your baby and may take time to learn.
 Your baby will use all their senses by seeing, smelling, touching, hearing and tasting the foods you prepare.

 Let your baby decide how much to eat and whether or not to eat.
 Pay attention to your baby’s hunger and fullness cues.
-Do not force-feed or refuse to give food to your infant.
+Do not force-feed or refuse to give food to your baby.

 Hunger Cues